alexisbaxman/jupyter_template/README.md

-* Admonition: Admonitions are highlighted content blocks
+* Admonition: Admonitions are highlighted content blocks.
+The visual appearance of an admonition can be customized using the `class` option:
-* You can create these blocks with text with the admonitions command line, the class `tip` changes the visual frame from blue to green, or the class `dropdown` to create a small .
-The `admonition` type can also be changed for `warning`.
+   * `tip`: changes the fram color to green.
+   * `warning`: changes the from color to orange.
+   * `dropdown`: makes the content collapsible.

 ````bash

 ```{admonition} Title